1989 1. deild

 In 1989, 1. deild was the top-tier league in Faroe Islands football (since 2005, the top tier has been the Faroe Islands Premier League, with 1. deild becoming the second tier).

-Statistics of 1. deild in the 1989 season.

 Overview

-It was contested by 10 teams, and B71 Sandoy won the championship.
+It was contested by 10 teams, with B71 Sandoy and SÍF Sandavágur promoted from the 1988 2. deild.
+B71 Sandoy won the championship in their first year after promotion. ÍF Fuglafjørður and Leirvík ÍF were relegated after the season.